Samsung/tizen-docs/docs/application/web/guides/personal/calendar.md

    tizen.account.getAccounts(getAccountsSuccess, function(err));
    ```

-## Retrieving a Calendar
+## Retrieve a calendar

 You must retrieve the calendar object of the applicable type from the applicable calendar to access an existing calendar item.

-To access the device calendars and retrieve calendar objects:
+To access the device calendars and retrieve calendar objects, follow these steps:

 - To retrieve the default calendar, use the `getDefaultCalendar()` method of the `CalendarManager` interface (in [mobile](../../api/latest/device_api/mobile/tizen/calendar.html#CalendarManager) and [wearable](../../api/latest/device_api/wearable/tizen/calendar.html#CalendarManager) applications).
   The following example retrieves the event-type default calendar: